Skip to main content

 Choose structure before you buy formation services.
 First decide whether you need a U.S. entity now or only after your next operating milestone.
 Use this as a screening tool, not a final tax or legal ruling.

-If you are still deciding whether to form now, compare your path against the Sole Proprietorship vs. LLC analysis for global freelancers and test the same facts against your own client pipeline.
+If you are still deciding whether to form now, compare your path against Sole Proprietorship vs. LLC: The Definitive Guide for Global Freelancers and test the same facts against your own client pipeline.

 Use decision rules before any formation spend: